PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 standard gates sequentially under `uv`, confirm the expected managed inventory reduction from 37 to 36, then commit and push the complete unit.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal optional fan-out/singleton implementation checkpoint

+`passes/terminal_fanout_singleton_orchestration.py` now provides
+`run_terminal_fanout_singleton_cleanup()`.
+When
+`include_elementwise_fanout=True`, it first calls `optimize_transpose_elementwise_roundtrip_nhwc_nchw_fanout_chains(
+context.model_ir)`; when false, it performs no fan-out call and returns `None` for that slot.
+It then always calls `run_terminal_singleton_maxpool_reshape(context)`.
+Runtime injection proves both path orders, disabled-path non-call, exact model/context identity, absence of extra options, singleton identity on both paths, and fan-out identity when enabled.

+The lowerer replaces only `_terminal_elementwise_fanout_stats` and `_terminal_singleton_maxpool_reshape_results` with `_terminal_fanout_singleton_results`, passing the exact `shared_model_ir_pass_context` and current layout-optimization flag.
+The former single-statement guard is removed. `_late_final_shape_boundary_results` remains the direct predecessor.
+The following terminal Conv/Pool output guard and its `apply_safe_transpose_reduction_lite_on_no_layout_opt` `elif` remain the direct successor outside the owner.
+Both lowerer wrappers, the public fan-out owner, the singleton owner, and every independent route remain available.

+The first fixed 26-file affected run was intentionally executed before test updates and recorded 33 failures.
+Every failure was a stale direct-call, target, route-count, or neighbor assertion caused by the ownership move; no runtime schema, pass behavior, phase store, or TensorFlow boundary failed.
+Eighteen structural test files were then updated to follow both children through the new outer owner while retaining both flag paths and route totals.

+Sequential validation passes: focused `5`, fixed 26-file affected `449`,
+terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase
+store `2`, and TensorFlow import-blocking, default-direct, and `-cotof` `11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The read-only AST audit reports 38 raw unconsumed results, 36 managed results after the two intentionally retained layout-pass-set-1 recovery-prefix observations, zero old fan-out/singleton targets, one new composite target, and exactly 128 phase IDs with 128 owners.
+No real-model conversion was repeated for this ownership- only extraction.

+At resume, refresh the managed 36-result inventory and select the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize all guards, recorded phase boundaries, option policies, exact context and callback identities, child schemas, and independent routes before changing production.
+Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.